ahibal/mysql-mass-substitution/README.md

     Generating replace.sql ...
     Done!

-    Please review replace.sql using your editor, search for the changed strings to confirm that the substitutions are correct.
+    Please review replace.sql using your editor and earch for the changed strings to confirm that the substitutions are correct.

-    If all is OK then you can apply changes to your database using the following command: mysql -u forge -p -h 127.0.0.1 forge < replace.sql If anything wrong you can always revert to initial state using the following command: mysql -u forge -p -h 127.0.0.1 forge < 2023-05-01-19-51-58.sql
+    If all is OK then you can apply changes to your database using the following command:

+    mysql -u forge -p -h 127.0.0.1 forge < replace.sql

+    If anything wrong you can always revert to initial state using the following command:

+    mysql -u forge -p -h 127.0.0.1 forge < 2023-05-01-19-51-58.sql